mortzdk/Websocket/README.md

 HTTP Request.
 The idea is to implement some kind of COMET server, such that the server is useful for old browsers as well.

-Furthermore I will upload a small javascript library that should work crossbrowser, and that should try to determine which technologies the browser is able to use and next use them!
+Another thing that would be preferable is that the server is able to handle SSL connections.
+Which includes being able to handle wss:// connections.